Anderssen's Opening: Themes

 Anderssen's Opening does little in the way of development or control of the center, and is rather more of a waiting move.
 However some players may enjoy the psychological value of such a move, or believe it will help them against an opponent with superior knowledge of opening theory.
+Usually used by chess players as a form of a joke, or to simply challenge themselves by playing such a move.

 Among the more common Black responses to Anderssen's Opening are: